Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 The animals who stayed back were anticipating the show of headlights as they pulled up the long driveway anxious to hear the news about Tom.

-Kody said full of excitement.
-“Mr. Leghorn, you’ll be on the front page of the ranch examiner now for sure.
-I knew you'd do it...!
+Filled with excitement, Kody said.
+“Mr. Leghorn, you’ll be on the front page of the Ranch Examiner now for sure.
+I knew you could do it!”
 He was grinning from ear to ear.

 Tom could not express how happy he felt.
 He survived a ride against a very tough bronc.
 He strutted toward the hen house with Miss.
 Tina by his side.
 Kody racing passed them to be in the front.
 Tom picked him up and asked.
 “Are you still afraid of White Lightning?”